Rude Q&A

 I'm so glad you asked this question because it lets me vent about a deep injustice in the history of human thought.

-Imagine that there is a big table at which all the upper class people get to sit and eat.
-Lower class people aren't allowed at this table.
-They have to eat in the kitchen or in the backyard.
+Imagine that there is a big table at which all the upper-class people get to sit and eat.
+Lower-class people aren't allowed at this table.
+They have to eat in the kitchen or the backyard.

 Why?
-Because the upper class people have decreed that the lower class people are simply incapable of eating at the big table.
-Sitting at the big table requires one to follow certain protocols, certain language, certain mannerisms.
+Because the upper-class people have decreed that the lower-class people are simply incapable of eating at the big table.
+Sitting at the big table requires one to follow certain protocols, certain language, and certain mannerisms.
 Things that the lower class people simply don't know how to do.

 This is basically the situation we have with religion and poetry on the one hand (the upper classes) and science and engineering on the other (the lower classes).